-Adenovirus-based vaccines have been studied for years as well, and are currently being studied for HIV and Zika virus.
-Recently, an adenovirus-based vaccine for Ebola was approved for general use.
+Adenovirus-based vaccines have been studied for years Recently, an adenovirus-based vaccine for Ebola was approved for general use.

 COUNTRIES WORKING TOGETHER FOR A COMMON GOAL

 Existing knowledge around vaccine technology and continuous information sharing by researchers around the world allowed scientists to study and create effective vaccines.